ecbtln/vm2docker/journal.md

 Have a get_dependencies_cmd function and a get_installed_cmd function that are included in during compile time depending on which OS we are compiling for

+## September 26

+Seems like the socket-based tool is finally complete.
+Is working for Ubuntu 13.10 with optional compression for sending the filesystem over the wire.

+Compression is ESSENTIAL.
+Talk about this in the paper.
+Even a simple gzip compression cuts down the tar from > 1 GB to 387.6MB

+Now that it is functioning, we now want to consider 3 more things:

+1. How to detect the processes that are running on the VM to put those in the configuration file
+    - Other configuration such as VM size / memory / processor could also go here
+2. Other ways of computing the filesystem diff
+    - Block-based tools might be interesting to mess with
+    - Hash-based approach to detect if a file is there (above a certain threshold size) but was actually just moved to a different path.
+This could potentially be a big winner
+3. A verification tool.
+It'd be nice to have a proof of correctness tool that compares the final built docker image with the original VM and makes sure that they are the same.
+This can be run optionally

+4. So far we've been focusing on size-based performance metrics.
+We might want to also consider time-based to see how long a typical conversion takes.
+My experience shows potentially up to 10 minutes?